Dobbelina2/copy_file_to_another_repo_action/README.md

  + Uses rsync exclusively with full access to it's switches.
  + The rsync_option: makes it very versatile
  + with many configuration settings possible.
- + See RSYNC.MD that gives a short tutorial + examples.
  + If rsync_option: is not used it defaults to "-avrh" !
 Use with caution!, test with –dry-run before actual commit.